-Likewise, we possess a supernatural joy available only through our relationship with Jesus.
+Likewise, we possess a supernatural joy available only through our relationship with our Lord Jesus Christ.

 Peter describes it this way: “Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy.”
 1 Peter 1:8.
 This is a joy that words cannot describe; they cannot do it justice!

-The joy of the Lord can be a daily reality for us.
+The joy of the Lord can be a daily reality for our Christian life.
 We know in our hearts that He is always by our side, and at our appointed hour, we will see Him face to face, and He will take us home.
-That beautiful reality lets us live daily with faith, hope, and joy.
+That beautiful promise lets us live daily with faith, hope, and joy.